-The most successful people have one thing in common: they’ve figured out how to create a better work routine.
-Whether they’re running a Fortune 500 company or starting their own business, they know how important it is to create healthy habits that help them reach their full potential at work.
+The most successful people in Central Oregon have one thing in common: they’ve figured out how to create a better work routine.
+Whether they’re running a Fortune 500 company or starting a local Bend business, they know how important it is to create healthy habits that help them reach their full potential at work.

 It means creating rituals for yourself, like: